 Any student that exceeds the allowable number of unexcused absences may be denied credit for the year.
-After a student reaches the maximum allowable number of absences, he will be given an INCOMPLETE on the Progress/Report Card.
+After a student reaches the maximum allowable number of absences, they will be given an incomplete on the progress/report card.
 The student will remain in class and be able to obtain credit by attending summer school or by possibly making up missed seat time at the discretion of the Principal.

-For students attending CV TEC, the credits earned each year for attending CV TEC are required to graduate.
-Juniors attending CV TEC that exceed the allowable number of absences may be given an incomplete for CV TEC and granted credit only if their attendance improves while attending CV TEC as a senior.
-Seniors attending CV TEC may also be denied credit under the attendance policy.
+For students attending CV-TEC, the credits earned each year for attending CV-TEC are required to graduate.
+Juniors attending CV-TEC that exceed the allowable number of absences may be given an incomplete for CV-TEC and granted credit only if their attendance improves while attending CV-TEC as a senior.
+Seniors attending CV-TEC may also be denied credit under the attendance policy.